microsoft/azure-pipelines-extensions/Extensions/Ansible/Src/readme.md

 Follow the [installation guidance](http://docs.ansible.com/ansible/latest/intro_installation.html) to install Ansible on a private Linux agent or on a remote machine.
 Currently Ansible can be run from any machine with Python 2.6 or 2.7 installed (Windows isn’t supported for the control machine).

 ### **Create an SSH endpoint**
-The task supports use of an SSH key pair to connect to the remote machine(s).
-Before you can add this Ansible task to your Build/Release definition, configure an [SSH endpoint](https://www.visualstudio.com/en-us/docs/build/concepts/library/service-endpoints#sep-ssh) in the administration section of your VSTS project.
+If Ansible is installed on a remote machine, you would need to set up an [SSH endpoint](https://www.visualstudio.com/en-us/docs/build/concepts/library/service-endpoints#sep-ssh) in the administration section of your VSTS project.

-	- The hostname or IP address of the remote machine, the port number, and the user name are required to create an SSH endpoint.
+                -  The hostname or IP address of the remote machine, the port number, and the user name are required
                 - The private key and the passphrase must be specified for authentication.
                 - A password can be used to authenticate to remote Linux machines, but this is not supported for Mac or OSX systems.
-	- The public key must be pre-installed or copied to the remote machine(s).
+- The public key must be pre-installed or copied to the remote machine.

  ![Ansible SSH Endpoint](Images/ansible_endpoint.png)

 ## ** Task **
 Installing the extension adds the following Ansible task which runs a given Playbook:

+When Ansible automation engine is located on an Agent machine:
  ![Run Ansible Playbook](Images/ansible_screen_1.png)

+When Ansible automation engine is located on a remote machine:
  ![Run Ansible Playbook](Images/ansible_screen_2.png)

  ## ** Task arguments**